Cantonese nationalism: National security issues

 At the end of June 2020, China passed the Hong Kong National Security Law, which attracted global attention.
 In Hong Kong Police Force's operational guidelines for the law, examples of behavior endangering national security were mentioned, including demonstrators waving designated flags.
 Examples of flags listed by the police include the Guangdong Independence Flag that appeared in the 2019 New Year's Day parade.
 (Note: According to Apple Daily, the obtained action guidelines for the Hong Kong National Security Law mention examples of behaviors that endanger national security, including protesters waving specified flags or chanting certain slogans.
 The examples of flags listed by the police include the "Hong Kong Independence" flag, the blue and white "Hong Kong National Flag", the "Snow Lion" flag, and the "Nine Independences" flag.
 According to online information, "Nine Independences" refers to Shanghai, Inner Mongolia, Tibet, East Turkestan, Taiwan, Sichuan, Guangdong, Manchuria, and Fujian.)

-On October 26, 2022, Chan Taai-sam, an autistic Hong Kong independence supporter in Hong Kong, was charged with inciting illegal assembly and committing acts with seditious intent for calling on Hong Kong people to take to the streets to protest and overthrow the Chinese Communist Party on platforms like LIHKG and Telegram.
-He pleaded guilty to all charges in the District Court.
-The defendant advocated "national self-strength and Hong Kong independence" and praised the "Hong Kong independence faction" as "the freedom fighters of Hong Kong people."
-In addition to advocating for Hong Kong citizens to exercise and form an "independent revolutionary army", he also advocated joining forces with people from various provinces in China, including Guangdong, to overthrow the Communist regime.
-The defense had earlier argued that the crime of incitement was of serious nature and that the District Court had no jurisdiction to try it and should be handed over to the High Court for trial by a jury or three designated judges.
-In the end, Judge Kwok Wai-kin, designated under the National Security Law, ruled that the crime of incitement was a "summary crime" and the District Court have the right to try.
-On November 15, Chan Taai-sam was sentenced to 12 months in prison by the District Court.